-Consequently, with reference to this plane of existence, every statement and elucidation is defective, all praise and all description are unworthy, every conception is vain, and every meditation is futile.
-But for of the Divine Reality, and we praise Him by attributing to Him sight, hearing, power, life, and knowledge.
+Nevertheless, we speak of the names and attributes of the Divine Reality, and we praise Him by attributing to Him sight, hearing, power, life and knowledge.
 We affirm these names and attributes, not to prove the perfections of God, but to deny that He is capable of imperfections.
-When we look at the existing world, we see that ignorance is imperfection and knowledge is perfection, therefore we say that the sanctified Essence of God is wisdom.
-Weakness is imperfection and power is perfection; consequently we say that the sanctified Essence of God is the acme of power.
-It is not that we can comprehend His knowledge, His sight, His power and life, for it is beyond our comprehension; for the essential names and attributes of God are identical with His Essence and His Essence is above all comprehension.
-If the attributes are not identical with the Essence, there must also be a multiplicity of pre-existences, and differences between the attributes and the Essence must also exist: and as Pre-existence is necessary, therefore the sequence of pre-existences would become infinite.
+When we look at the existing world, we see that ignorance is imperfection and knowledge is perfection; therefore, we say that the sanctified Essence of God is wisdom.
+Weakness is imperfection, and power is perfection; consequently, we say that the sanctified Essence of God is the acme of power.
+It is not that we can comprehend His knowledge, His sight, His power and life, for it is beyond our comprehension; for the essential names and attributes of God are identical with His Essence, and His Essence is above all comprehension.
+If the attributes are not identical with the Essence, there must also be a multiplicity of preexistences, and differences between the attributes and the Essence must also exist; and as Preexistence is necessary, therefore, the sequence of preexistences would become infinite.
 This is an evident error.